daviddyess/surrealctl/README.md

 The CLI uses a `config.json` file for configuration.
 If this file doesn't exist, it will check for the following environment variables:

-- `SURREAL_PATH`: The data directory for SurrealDB
+- `SURREAL_PATH`: The full path to your database file, including the database file with .db extension.
+This will be created if it doesn't exist
 - `SURREAL_USER`: The username for database access
 - `SURREAL_PASS`: The password for database access

+Adding these to your environment variables is preferred if you are using the module as a dependency.

-You can create a `config.json` file manually or use the `configure` command to set these values.
+You can create a `config.json` file manually or use the `configure` command to set these values, if you are using the CLI as a standalone tool.

 ### Configuration File